Tiv people: Dressing (A'nger)

-Ivavtyo, Lishi, Gbev-whaa, Godo, Tugudu, Chado, Deremen, Gbagir, Anger etc.

 Circumcision and body scarification

 In Tiv mythology and history, Circumcision is almost as old as the Tiv language itself.
-Tiv who is the progenitor of the Tiv people had two sons; Ichongo which means circumcised, Ipusu which means uncircumcised.
+Tiv who is the progenitor of the Tiv people had two sons; Ichongo (which means circumcised), Ipusu (which means uncircumcised).
 The two sons are the two major houses on which the Tiv kingship is rotated upon.

 Circumcision has evolved with time among the Tiv people.
 Today, it is performed a few days after childbirth at the hospitals.
 Circumcision practiced in Central Africa among the Bantu peoples evolved as each group spread out.

 Between the 18th and 20th centuries, the Tiv circumcised the male children when they became teenagers.
 A pickaxe (ityogh) was the tool of choice and then a razor blade (atsem) became popular in the 20th century.

 During the Tiv-Fulani cohabitation, the Tiv people carried no ethnic facial marks nor any bodily cicatrices.
 After the separation with the Fulani, they adopted some distinct body tattoos in other to distinguish themselves from other tribes just the way the Fulani did.

 The young men tattooed their faces, pierced their ears and sometimes sharpened their teeth.
 The young ladies tattooed their abdomens and pierced their ears.